DGP-Studio/Snap.Hutao.Docs/docs/en/features/game-launcher.md

 ~~You can enable the Genshin Impact HDR feature on the Windows platform to enhance the visual experience on monitors that support HDR.
 In the game launcher, you can enable the Windows HDR option, and Snap Hutao will activate this built-in feature of the game when the game starts.~~

-Genshin Impact has temporarily disabled the HDR feature, so the feature will not work for the time being.
+Genshin Impact has temporarily disabled the HDR feature, so the feature will not work for the time being, even if you enable it in Snap Hutao.

 ## Launch Parameters